KawshikBanerjee/Online-Blood-Donation-Management-System/README.md

 -	Visit **127.0.0.1/bloodDonationManagement/site** or **localhost/bloodDonationManagement/site** from your browser.
 -	See **adminData.txt** file for default admin username and password.
 ________________________________________
 *Note: This project contains **SQL vulnerability**.
-Mainly this is for academic purpose about how the backend system of a website works.
-There is still a to improve.*
+Mainly this project is for academic purpose about how the backend system of a website works.
+There is still a lot to improve.*